vichasselmann/vichasselmann.github.io/about.md

 # Summary

 My name is Victor, but people usually call me Vic.
 I have been developing games since 2012 and this is what I’m proud of doing.
-I have a large experience in the game development Brazilian industry.
+I have a large experience in game development.
 I'm passionate about development in special about software design and architecture and good practices.

 I graduated myself in Tech.
 B. Of Game Development and System Analysis.
 Since then, I have successfully designed, developed and supported games.
 I strive for continued excellence and provide exceptional contributions to my colleagues and working team.